 For both, you need secure storage.
 If you are making very small items such as earrings or greeting cards, it probably won’t be hard to find space in your home.
-But if you are making bookcases or Christmas wreaths, both the supplies and the finished products take up enough room that you might need to look for secure rental storage.
+But if you are making bookcases or Christmas wreaths, both the supplies and the finished products take up enough room that you might need to look for secure self-storage.

-Of course, if this is your side-line and you are working on it at odd times, you need to make sure that the rental storage unit you choose is accessible when you need it.
+Of course, if this is your sideline and you are working on it at odd times, you need to make sure that the storage unit you choose is accessible when you need it.
 If you are making things that sell seasonally, such as garden furniture or Christmas decorations, you might not need rental storage year-round.
 In that case, you want to make sure you can rent the storage unit on a short-term basis for flexibility.

 You don’t need to invest in a shop to earn extra income by selling your crafts.
-You can sell online via one of the sites dedicated to individual sales or you can get your own website.
+You can sell online via one of the sites dedicated to individual sales, or you can get your own website.
 You can consign your goods to retail shops locally and nationally.
 Or you can also sell your creations at farmers’ markets, fairs and festivals around the country.

 If you need a secure self-storage solution without a long-term commitment in Dublin, Cork, Waterford or Belfast, U Store It can help.